 Amy Pfrimmer is Assistant Professor of Music and the Lillian Gerson Watsky Professor in Voice at Tulane University where she has been voice area coordinator and director of the vocal music concert series since 2007.
 Her repertoire and creative work encompasses a wide range of music, with particular focus on Romantic and 20th Century opera, oratorio, concert literature, and song.

-With MSR Classics label, Pfrimmer has released two recordings: Souvenance: Mélodies and Organ Works of César Franck and Eternal Life: Sacred Songs and Spirituals.
+With MSR Classics label, Pfrimmer has released three recordings: Souvenance: Mélodies and Organ Works of César Franck, Eternal Life: Sacred Songs and Spirituals, and The Lost Romantic: Songs of Louise Reichardt.

-Specific projects in 2014-2018 have included Schönberg’s expressionist mono-drama Pierrot Lunaire (Louisiana Philharmonic Orchestra), the tragic title characters in Verdi’s La Traviata and Puccini’s opera Madama Butterfly (State Opera Stara Zagora Bulgaria), and Mozart’s heroine Donna Anna in Don Giovanni (Lawrence Opera Theatre Kansas).
-With New Orleans Opera she appeared as Frasquita in Bizet’s Carmen, Offenbach's Orpheus in the Underworld as Juno, Kitty Hart in Heggie’s Dead Man Walking, and the title character in Friedl.
+Specific projects have included Schönberg’s expressionist mono-drama Pierrot Lunaire (Louisiana Philharmonic Orchestra), Barber’s Knoxville Summer of 1915, the tragic title characters in Verdi’s La Traviata and Puccini’s opera Madama Butterfly (State Opera Stara Zagora Bulgaria), and Mozart’s heroine Donna Anna in Don Giovanni (Lawrence Opera Theatre Kansas).
+With New Orleans Opera she appeared in Bizet’s Carmen, Offenbach's Orpheus in the Underworld as Juno, Kitty Hart in Heggie’s Dead Man Walking, and the title character in Friedl at the National World War II Museum.

-She also gave concerts featuring the music of César Franck, St. Saëns’ Christmas Oratorio, Händel’s Messiah, and sang Menotti’s opera Amahl and the Night Visitors.
-National/international recitals include Absolutely American!, American Summer Dream, and From New Orleans to Bulgaria featuring the works of American composers Amy Beach, Leonard Bernstein, William Bolcom, Carlisle Floyd, Moses Hogan, Rudolf Friml, Cole Porter, and Richard Hundley and Bulgarian composer Parashkev Hadjiev.
+Recent concerts include the music of César Franck, St. Saëns’ Oratorio de Noël, Händel’s Messiah, and she has sung the Mother in Menotti’s opera Amahl and the Night Visitors many times.
+National/international recitals include The American Twentieth Century in Song, Absolutely American!, American Summer Dream, and From New Orleans to Bulgaria featuring the works of American composers Amy Beach, Leonard Bernstein, William Bolcom, Carlisle Floyd, Moses Hogan, Rudolf Friml, Cole Porter, and Richard Hundley and Bulgarian composer Parashkev Hadjiev.
 With pianist Dreux Montegut, Pfrimmer created and performed a solo program Cabaret Soirée! featuring the American songbook composers Cole Porter, George Gershwin, Jerome Kern, and Kurt Weill.
 She has been a regular soloist with the Marine Corps Band-New Orleans, and New Orleans Chamber Orchestra.
-Additionally, Pfrimmer has appeared in several French concert series: Vendredi Soirées at St. Pierre le Jeune and Les Estivales de St. Guillaume in Strasbourg, L’Abbaye de Royaumont, as well as The American Cathedral and St. Eustache in Paris.
+Additionally, Pfrimmer has appeared in several French concert series: Vendredi Soirs at St. Pierre le Jeune and Les Estivales de St. Guillaume in Strasbourg, L’Abbaye de Royaumont, Association des Amis de la Cathédral de Fréjus, as well as The American Cathedral and St. Eustache in Paris.

-Voice, Vocal Literature, Vocal Pedagogy, Diction and Repertoire for Singers, Performance and Stage Craft, Opera Literature, Female Composers, Oratorio, Bach, Puccini, Reichardt, Franck, Sacred Music, Liturgical Music.
+Voice, Vocal Literature, Vocal Pedagogy, Diction and Repertoire for Singers, Performance and Stage Craft, Opera Literature, Female Composers, Oratorio, J.S.
+Bach, Giacomo Puccini, Louise Reichardt, Franck, Sacred Music, Liturgical Music

 * Souvenance: Mélodies and Organ Works of César Franck.
 Amy Pfrimmer, soprano and Thomas Kientz, pianos and organ.
 Released with MSR Classics (2017)